tsnellgrove/dark_castle3/doc/to_do.md

 - TBD: LOT of opportunity for code optimization in score()!

 - TBD: refactor score
-	- TBD: determine max_score from summ of all possible scores?
+	- TBD: determine max_score from sum of all possible scores?
 	- TBD: score = class with object being attribute in gs
 	- TBD: print_score() a method of the Score class
 	- TBD: instead of a dict of score achievements w/ T or F, just a list of score items achieved